QuentinArnault/QATestKit/README.md

 It is also possible to provide a stub for specific urls.

-To provide this stubbing capabilities, QATestingKit uses the power of OHHTTPStubs.
+To provide this stubbing capabilities, QATestKit uses the power of OHHTTPStubs.

 # LICENSE
 Copyright (c) 2012 Quentin Arnault